Radiative-Structured Neural Operator for Continuous Spectral Super-Resolution: Introduction

-To address these challenges, we propose the Spectral Super-Resolution Neural Operator (SSRNO), which embeds extraterrestrial irradiance and direct beam radiation predicted by atmospheric radiative transfer (ART) codes into a data-driven framework.
-Inspired by the two-stage paradigm \cite{shi2018hscnn+}, the proposed framework comprises two standard stages, upsampling and reconstruction, and an additional refinement stage, as illustrated in \Cref{fig:overview}.
-In the upsampling stage, the spectral response function (SRF) and ART priors are leveraged to generate an image with higher spectral resolution.
-With the upsampled HSI, we employ a data-driven neural operator to reconstruct a finer HSI estimate.
+To address this challenge, we propose the Radiative-Structured Neural Operator (RSNO), which models spectra in infinite-dimensional space and incorporates physically grounded spectral priors derived from atmospheric radiative transfer models.
+Inspired by the two-stage paradigm \cite{shi2018hscnn+, miao2019lambdanet, Li2022DualStage}, the proposed framework comprises two standard stages, upsampling and reconstruction, and an additional refinement stage, as illustrated in \Cref{fig:overview}.
+In the upsampling stage, the spectral response function (SRF) and radiative transfer priors are leveraged to generate an image with higher spectral resolution.
+With the upsampled HSI, we employ a data-driven neural operator backbone to reconstruct a finer HSI estimate.
 Since the neural operator is resolution-invariant and coordinate-based \cite{li2021fourier, kovachki2023neural}, we can compute the estimated HSI at arbitrary spectral scales.
 Finally, we refine the HSI by projecting it onto the affine space defined by the SRF, thereby ensuring consistency with the original MSI after degradation.
-The upsampling and refinement stages employ our proposed guidance matrix projection (GMP), a novel methodology derived from an affine space projection problem.
+The upsampling and refinement stages employ our proposed angular-consistent projection (ACP), a novel methodology derived from a non-convex affine space projection problem based on cosine similarity.
 It not only leverages physical priors to upsample the MSI but also enforces hard constraints to guarantee reconstruction consistency.
-Additionally, we employ a reconstruction neural operator with spectral-aware convolution (SAC) layers in a U-shaped structure to capture multi-scale spatial and spectral features.
-With the ART prior and the neural operator, SSRNO achieves superior continuous and zero-shot reconstruction capabilities.
+Additionally, the neural operator backbone adopts a U-shaped architecture equipped with spectral-aware convolution (SAC) layers to capture multi-scale spatial–spectral features.
+Experiments on real-world datasets show that RSNO not only performs competitively in conventional finite-dimensional SSR, but also enables continuous spectral reconstruction, highlighting its effectiveness and flexibility in practical applications.

-The main contributions of this article are summarized below: \begin{itemize} \item We propose a physics-informed approach for spectral super-resolution, which integrates ART priors into the data-driven framework to produce physically plausible predictions; \item We derive a novel and versatile method from an affine projection formulation, enabling both upsampling and constraint incorporation, with theoretical guarantees of optimality; \item We apply the neural operator architecture to spectral reconstruction, providing physically grounded interpretability and supporting continuous spectral reconstruction. \end{itemize}